Duo integrates with almost any device or system that supports using RADIUS for authentication.

-Once the proxy is up and running, you need to configure your RADIUS clients to use it for authentication.
+Once the Authentication Proxy is up and running, you need to configure your RADIUS devices to use it as a server for authentication.

-In your clients' settings, set the RADIUS server IP to the IP address of your Authentication Proxy, the RADIUS server port to 1812, and the RADIUS secret to the appropriate secret you configured in the radius_server_auto section.
+In your VPN device's settings, add a new RADIUS server with the IP to the IP address of your Duo proxy, the RADIUS server port to 1812, and the RADIUS secret to the appropriate secret you configured in the radius_server_duo_only section.

 If your clients allow you to configure the RADIUS timeout and/or retry count, set them to values such that the clients will not give up for at least 60 seconds.
 This is necessary if your users choose to use Duo's out-of-band factors (phone callback, push) to log in, as the Authentication Proxy will not be able to respond to a RADIUS authentication request until the user responds to the authentication challenge.
 If your clients do not allow you to configure the RADIUS timeout and/or retry behavior, then your users may be unable to use Duo's out-of-band factors to login.